stegnerw/Magic-Clock/README.md

 In the Harry Potter books and movies, Harry's friends, the Weasleys, have a magical clock that tracks where all of the family members are.
 This project creates a functional version of that clock, using data from phone GPS by way of an MQTT message broker.

+## Arduino Libraries

+The following Arduino libraries are required:

+- PubSubClient
+- AccelStepper

+## Setup Instructions

+- Modify MagicClock/config.h to hold
+  - Wi-Fi login info
+  - MQTT server info
+- Update the pinouts if necessary
+- Add or remove people if necessary
+  - Declarations around line 20
+  - Loop `personX.run()` statements
+  - `msgReceived` conditional statements
+  - You may also change the names in the topics, prints, and variable names if desired